 I’ve always opened up to people more than I should.
 I suppose this is something strange that most people don’t do.
 I lack the thick filter that most people apply to themselves.
 I also have a hard time glossing everything over and pretending that everything is okay when it isn’t.
 This is something that I learned from my mother.
 She couldn’t care less about what anybody had to say about her.
 She had no filter, which was pretty painful at times.
 She always told me way more information that I wanted to know about her.
 I realise this sense of openness can be abrasive, so I try my best to not be hurtful.

 Being as open as I am is something that a few friends have warned me about.
 They’ve told me that the amount of information that I tell people about myself is dangerous.
-I’ve been told that I shouldn’t talk to much and be more mysterious… leave something to the imagination.
+I’ve been told that I shouldn’t talk as much and be more mysterious… leave something to the imagination.
 I’ve been told to not share too much about my upbringing.
 I’ve been told to not discuss my feelings so openly.
 I’ve been told that it’s better to just be quiet.
 That’s not really me though.
 If I was a quiet and shy person, that would be a completely different story.
-It seems as though these are the characteristics that beautiful women are supposed to adhere to.
-Society really wants women to be quiet and look nice.
+It seems as though these are the characteristics that young women are supposed to adhere to.
+Our patriarchal society wants women to be quiet and look nice.
 We’re seen as objects to looked at and not be heard.
-We’re expected to be voiceless characters that lack opinions and thoughts that look attractive while supporting the main act in the story, a white male in most cases.
+We’re expected to be voiceless supporting characters that lack opinions and thoughts that look attractive while supporting the main act in the story, a white male in most cases.
 So I don’t really care if I’m not alluring enough to some people.
 I read like an open book.

 Hopefully this personality trait is something that’s going to help me with my writing in the future.
 I think that the first time that it dawned to me that I should start a blog was in 2008.
 Myspace started allowing it’s users to see how many people were reading my bulletin posts.
 I was really surprised, as I thought I was throwing my short stories, thoughts and poetry into a virtual abyss that nobody bothered reading.
 I made a blog, but didn’t feel comfortable sharing this blog with people that knew me in person.
 After a year I let it go, as my passion for writing poetry and short stories diminished after heart break that led to severe depression.